aiven/devportal/docs/tools/terraform/get-started.rst

 Clean up
 ''''''''

+To delete the service and its data:

-1. Create a destroy plan to preview the changes by running the following command:
+1. To create a destroy plan to preview the changes using the following command, run:

 .. code:: bash

-   terraform plan -var-file=var-values.tfvars -destroy
+   terraform plan -destroy

-This runs ``terraform plan`` in destroy mode and shows you the proposed changes without making them.

-2. To delete the resources and all their data, run the following command:
+2. To delete the resource and all data, run:

 .. code:: bash

-   terraform destroy -var-file=var-values.tfvars
+   terraform destroy

 Next steps
 '''''''''''
-* Try `another sample project <https://github.com/aiven/terraform-provider-aiven/blob/main/sample_project/sample.tf>`_ to set up integrated Kafka, PostgreSQL, InfluxDB, and Grafana services.
+* Try `another sample project <https://github.com/aiven/terraform-provider-aiven/blob/main/sample_project/sample.tf>`_ to set up integrated Aiven for Kafka®, PostgreSQL®, InfluxDB®, and Grafana® services.

 * Read the `Terraform Docs <https://www.terraform.io/language/modules/develop/structure>`_ to learn about more complex project structures.

+* `Import your existing Aiven resources <https://registry.terraform.io/providers/aiven/aiven/latest/docs/guides/importing-resources>`_ to Terraform.